fbcjunior/devopscode/README.md

 -->

-# AWS Serverless REST API with DynamoDB
+# Build a Serverless Web Application

-This example demonstrates how to create an RestAPi, AWS lambda and DynamoDB.
+I'm using an API to expose a lambda function, this example demonstrates how to create an RestAPi, AWS lambda and DynamoDB. to control POST and GET requests by username.
+This example demonstrates how to create and run a REST API in AWS using lambda to manage the Post/Get stored in DynamoDB.

 HTTP POST requests supply additional data from the client (browser) to the server in the message body.

-GET requests include all required data in the URL.
+GET requests include all required data in the URL by username

 ## Dependencies